You are viewing a story from harrypotterfanfiction.com

 “And incidentally, Granger, I’m not going to tell you the real reason I was wandering about tonight…at least, not yet.”

 Hermione stood where she was for a while after he had disappeared.
-The thought that kept running through her mind: What does Draco Malfoy have planned for this year?
+Only one thought continued to run through her mind: What does Draco Malfoy have planned for this year?

 Author's Note: All right!
 There it is!
 Did you guys like it?
 Reviews are very appreciated.
 I would love to know how you like it.